bolrog/d2dx/README.md

 - FXAA implementation by Timothy Lottes.
 (This software contains source code provided by NVIDIA Corporation.)

 ## Release history

+### 0.99.419
+  - Fix issue where "tooltip" didn't pop up immediately after placing an item in the inventory.
+  - Add support for cfg file (named d2dx.cfg, should contain cmdline args including '-').
+  - Further limit where AA can possibly be applied (only on relevant edges in-game and exclude UI surfaces).
+  - Performance optimizations.

 ### 0.99.415
   - Add fps fix that greatly smoothes out frame pacing and mouse cursor movement.
 Can be disabled with -dxnofpsfix.